sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ### First Impressions of Go

 Given the languages I've played with, Go feels like JavaScript; though if I was more familiar with the C languages I assume I'd be saying Go feels most like them.
 Go does have structs, so you can get some Object-Oriented Programming in that way if you need, but I didn't use any in my game.
 Rather, my code is organized into different functions, as I would do if writing JavaScript.
+Functions seem to be king in both Go and Rust.

 Syntactically it also felt more like JavaScript than Ruby.
 For example, functions are not usually pegged to an object, so they are usually called with the pattern: `funcName(parameterVariable)` as opposed to `parameterVariable.funcName` (like Ruby or a heavily object-oriented language).
 However Go apparently does sometimes use this syntax like this: `day := time.Now().Weekday()`.